Transformers One: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 31 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it an average five out of five stars, with 75% saying they would definitely recommend it.

 Todd Gilchrist of Variety praised the film's direction, animation, and screenplay.
 He felt the film boasted a level of complexity and described it as "the most sophisticated onscreen portrait" of the Transformers to date.
 G. Allen Johnson of the San Francisco Chronicle compared the film favorably to the live-action installments, applauding its screenplay, visuals, and resonant themes, and describing it as unapologetically made for "the inner child."
-Carlos Aguilar of the Los Angeles Times opined that the film benefitted from the quality standard set by prior Transformers films, but still commended it for its screenplay, themes, humor, animation, and emotional core.
+Carlos Aguilar of the Los Angeles Times opined that the film benefitted from the low quality standard set by prior Transformers films, but still commended it for its screenplay, themes, humor, animation, and emotional core.
 Adam Graham of The Detroit News awarded the film a B− rating, praising the animation, direction, screenplay, and humor, and comparing it favorably to the live-action installments.

 Frank Scheck of The Hollywood Reporter praised the film for its direction, animation, screenplay, and emotional core and felt it to have revitalized the Transformers franchise.
 Leigh Monson of The A.V.
 Club awarded the film a B− rating.
 They commended the story, animation, and voice performances, though felt the film to be predictable and unambitious.
 Randy Myers of The Mercury News gave the film a 3 out of 4 rating and referred to it as the best of the Paramount Transformers films.
 They lauded the humor, voice performances, and animation.

 Tom Jorgensen of IGN rated the film 5 out of 10, praising the voice cast and Brian Tyree Henry's performance, as well as the story of Orion Pax and D-16.
 Overall he felt the film was underwhelming and was critical of it for being surface-level and featuring illegible action scenes.
 Soren Andersen of The Seattle Times gave the film a 2 out of 4 star rating.
 He commended Keegan-Michael Key's performance but felt the film to be overall an exhausting experience due to an overabundance of action scenes.
-Wilson Chapman of IndieWire gave the film a C grade and said: "It’s all executed competently but joylessly, with zero fun to be had as it labors across an hour and 40 minute runtime that feels both too short and painfully long."
+Wilson Chapman of IndieWire gave the film a C grade and said: "It's all executed competently but joylessly, with zero fun to be had as it labors across an hour and 40 minute runtime that feels both too short and painfully long."